 - What are you looking for in water sports - sailing, canoeing, boating, tubing?
 The size of the lake will have a direct bearing on what you can do.

 - Water access to other lakes and towns.
 Do you want to be able to boat into town for dinner/theatre?

 - Is there good internet access?
 If working from the cottage, this will be important

-- Are there nearby health, ambulance, fire department services?
+- Are there nearby health, ambulance, and fire department services?